 House District 33

 Proud home of the Kansas Speedway!

 Interstates 70 and 435 run through the heart of the 33rd House District, and the Kansas River flows along our southern border.
-In this special place, we enjoy NASCAR, the Legends, Azura Amphitheater, the Ag Center, and a lot of the great outdoors.
+In this special place, we enjoy NASCAR, the Legends, Azura Amphitheater, the Ag Center, the New American Royal complex and a lot of the great outdoors.

 Best of all, we have hardworking people, great churches, and wonderful families in our district, which encompasses the communities of Turner, Morris, Muncie and Delaware Ridge in Kansas City, KS, Bonner Springs, Edwardsville and the northernmost tip of Lake Quivira.